appsmithorg/appsmith-docs/website/docs/learning-and-resources/how-to-guides/writing-javascript-in-appsmith.md

 Execute the query by clicking on the Run button, you should see all the products in the Query response section.

 Next, add the response; let’s bind this query to the table widget; you can now go to a page and drag and drop a table widget.
 You can access the table’s property pane by clicking on the cog icon on the top-right of the widget.
 Now let’s write JS in the Table Data section to access the query.
-For this, you should be using the Moustache syntax:
+For this, you should be using the Mustache syntax:

 ```javascript
 {{ get_products.data }}